 Migrating to rules_oci

-This document contains some of the lessons we've learned at https://aspect.dev from doing consulting work, migrating some large client repos from rules_docker to rules_oci.
+This document contains some of the lessons we've learned at Aspect from doing consulting work, migrating some large client repos from rules_docker to rules_oci.

 This guide remains a work-in-progress as we find new patterns.